 Author: David B. Weisenfeld, XpertHR Legal Editor

-The introduction of federal Ban the Box legislation by Rep. Hansen Clarke (D-MI) in late July 2012 highlights the recent movement to prevent employers from treating all criminal convictions as a sort of "Scarlet Letter" that has the effect of discriminating against minority applicants.
+The recent trend of states enacting Ban the Box laws is part of a movement to prevent employers from treating all criminal convictions as a sort of "Scarlet Letter" that has the effect of discriminating against minority applicants.

 Ban the Box refers to the "box" on job application forms where prospective employees are asked whether they have ever been convicted of a crime.
-Clarke's bill would make it illegal for employers to ask applicants such questions until a conditional job offer has been made while others ban the practice until the interview stage.
+Some states make it illegal for employers to ask applicants such questions until a conditional job offer has been made while others ban the practice until the interview stage.

 States that have passed these so-called "Ban the Box" laws to varying degrees are included on this chart.
 Many of the nation's largest cities also have enacted laws prohibiting employers from asking applicants if they have been convicted of a felony on job application forms.
 According to the National Employment Law Project (NELP), the following key municipalities, in addition to states, have enacted Ban the Box laws or policies to reduce barriers to employment for applicants with criminal records.